pikepdf/pikepdf/docs/tutorial.rst

 Inspecting pages
 ----------------

-Working with pages is fundamental to PDFs. pikepdf presents the pages in a PDF through the :attr:`pikepdf.Pdf.pages` property, which follows the ``list`` protocol.
+Manipulating pages is fundamental to PDFs. pikepdf presents the pages in a PDF through the :attr:`pikepdf.Pdf.pages` property, which follows the ``list`` protocol.
 As such page numbers begin at 0.